 Remember that any of the phenomena described here could have happened to you, that there is nothing supernatural about any of this, and that in years to come you will deal with apparitions as ordinary events, part and parcel of human experience.

 Observation of so-called phenomena will be just as important as induced experiments or attempts at contact.
 In all this we must keep a weather eye open for deceit, misinterpretation, or self delusion.
 So long as there is a human faculty involved in this inquiry, we must allow for our weaknesses and limitations.

 I have written myself about the fact that it is human nature that in many ways can hold us back when it comes to paranormal research.
-The above traits mentioned - deceit, misinterpretation and self delusion are all human nature.
-They are present in every day life, not in just the paranormal field however we sometimes seem so shocked when we find out that someone has succumb to one of these traits in the paranormal field.
+The above traits mentioned - deceit, misinterpretation, and self-delusion are all human nature.
+They are present in everyday life, not in just the paranormal field however we sometimes seem so shocked when we find out that someone has succumbed to one of these traits in the paranormal field.
 Holzer does however go on to say

 By accepting safe-guards, we do not close our minds to the astonishing facts that may be revealed just because those facts seem contrary to current thinking.
 If we proceed with caution, we may contribute something that will give beleaguered humankind new hope, new values, and new directions.

 While Holzer believes that such discoveries could provide hope and I guess perhaps comfort for people, again I have written before about my concerns of the world not being able to handle this information.
 If the paranormal was proven undeniably to exist and that life goes on after we die for example, how will human nature react to this?
 While yes to some it will offer some much-needed comfort, to others it may be seen as a way out.
 Would we see rates of suicide and murder increase?
 Would the penalties of murder change?
 Would people live life more recklessly or without care?
 While we believe in the very best of people, we also know what human nature is capable of and a lot of it is not pretty.